 Be sure to experiment and let us know in the comments what worked for you!
 We love experimenting with hummus!
 Next we’re going to attempt a black bean chipotle hummus!
 Wish us luck!

 Disclaimer: I am not in any way affiliated with Soom Foods, I am just an exploring vegan excited to share all my vegan-y discoveries with whomever may want to read!
+Read more about my philosophy on product reviews here.
+Please note that if you buy a product through my links, I receive a small percentage from Amazon.

 Like this review?
 Sign Up To See What Else We’re Cooking Up!